devcurmudgeon/ybd/readme.md

   - easier to try things, easier to change things, easier to debug things
   - less to break, less to maintain, less to audit
-- ybd has minimal dependencies - just git and a 'normal' Linux toolchain (but for deploy it is currently using morph's plugins, which is not ideal)
+- ybd has minimal dependencies - just git and a 'normal' Linux toolchain
 - ybd has faster, simpler calculation of cache-keys, and faster resolution of build-order
 - ybd can drop the words morphology, stratum, chunk from the Baserock vocabulary